 |CATEGORY C||Possession of images of erotic posing||Sharing of images of erotic posing||Creating images of erotic posing|

 All our indecent images of children (IIoC) investigations are conducted within a physically and electronically secure environment and when undertaken at client premises we strive to conduct our work with minimal disruption to your business.
 Our systematic approach to investigations can significantly reduce the cost and time of an internal investigation (and of any court-ordered disclosure).
+We are actively implementing the ‘General Quality Management System’ (GQMS) that has been developed by industry experts and endorsed by the Chartered Society of Forensic Sciences.
+This will support compliance with ISO 17025 and practice recommendations from the Home Office Forensic Science Regulator

-Our forensic specialists are completely independent and accept indecent images instructions on behalf of both the Crown Prosecution Service, Defence Solicitors and corporations.
+Our forensic specialists are completely independent and accept indecent images casework instructions on behalf of both the Crown Prosecution Service, Defence Solicitors and corporations.